TechFaithArchitect/OnboardingV2/docs/components/DASHBOARD.md

 - Row actions: Start Onboarding, View Account

 **How Eligibility is Determined:**
-- Uses `VendorOnboardingService.getEligibleVendors()` to check each account
+- Uses `OnboardingEligibilityService.getEligibleVendorCountsByAccount()` to check each account
 - Returns accounts with active vendor programs that haven't been onboarded yet
 - Respects prerequisite requirements and existing onboarding records